kscalelabs/kscale-humanoid-benchmark/README.md

 brew install git-lfs  # MacOS
 ```

-4. Clone the resulting repository:
+4. Clone the new repository you create from this template:

 ```bash
 git clone git@github.com:<YOUR USERNAME>/kscale-humanoid-benchmark.git